ckeditor/ckeditor4-docs/guides/dev/package_managers/README.md

 ### Usage

-Just open your command line in directory, where you'd like to install CKEditor, and use the following:
+Open your command line in the directory where you would like to install CKEditor, and use the following:

 	nuget install <packageID>

 e.g.

-	nuget install ckeditor-standard`
+	nuget install ckeditor-standard

-You'll find the package installed into a directory like `ckeditor-standard.4.7.2`.
+You will find the package installed into a directory like `ckeditor-standard.4.7.3`.